grand-mother/radio-simus/lib/python/radio_simus/README.md

 * include grand package and its referential coordinates system etc
 * check astropy logger in all modules
 * check astropy units in all modules and functions
+* one error showed up: we have to agree on a format for the antenna positions files!

 io_utils.py
 * adopt inputfromtxt for new Zhaires